 - A day trip to San Gimignano and the Chianti area, to see the famous Tuscan rolling hills and taste some its famous food and wine

-- Bathing at the wonderful thermal baths of Bagno Vignoni or Saturnia, perfect in this season
+- Bathing at the wonderful Tuscany thermal baths of Bagno Vignoni or Saturnia, perfect in this season

-- A visit to Assisi and Orvieto, in stunning Umbria
+- A visit to Orvieto, in stunning Umbria

-- An off the beaten track tour of the region of le Marche, often ignored by visitors but full of stunning towns and landscapes (Urbino is wonderful!)
+- A trip to the region of le Marche, off the beaten track Italy region often ignored by visitors but full of stunning towns and landscapes (Urbino is wonderful!)

 Rome is absolutely marvelous in April however, the city does get busy!